kernel-community/honour/README.md

 yarn start
 ```

+If you look in the package.json file at the top level of this repo, you will see that we only specify starting the frontend.
+It is possible to `cd` into either the `hardhat` or `subgraph` repos, but those are a bit more involved to work with.

+In particular, we recommend that you start the app, change the network in whatever wallet you like to use to Goerli and go from there.
+It should be easy enough to deploy your own local contracts, but this app also relies on a subgraph, and the one we are currently using is fetching data from the contract on Goerli.

 ## Notes

 The two mappings you will find in the Honour.sol contract are not very gas-efficient means of storing information.
 There are two alternative ways to address this: